s0rta/revengate-new/roadmap.md

 Strategies:
 - [x] Seeking is easier to resolve even is the target keeps moving
-- [ ] plasus rats have a more aggressive version of TribalTerritorial
+- [x] plasus rats have a more aggressive version of TribalTerritorial

 Maybe:
 - [x] special icon for loot piles (#55) (🛒 or 🛍)
 - [x] phantruchs do not recover from forgivness

+## v0.12.9

 ## v0.13
 - [ ] new quest: Pacherrs are seeking some new crystals